 While TripperBus departs from our very own Arlington, there are also plenty of other options leaving the region in both DC and Maryland.

-5. Carpool with Friends or Colleagues to Your Destination
+5. Carpool with Friends or Colleagues to the Airport or Your Destination

 Many people in Arlington and the DC region as a whole are transplants from other areas.
-For some, the option might present itself to carpool with some of your friends or colleagues to your final destination – or even drop off some passengers along the way.
-I, personally, have carpooled back to my hometown in Florida on multiple occasions with friends from college who also happen to live in the area.
+For some, the option might present itself to carpool with some of your friends or colleagues to your final destination—or even drop off some passengers along the way.
 It’s a great way to save money and reduce traffic on the highways during the holiday season.
-Not to mention, have someone else drive when you want a little shuteye!

 And if you're looking to visit Arlington or DC during the holidays, just reverse these options to arrive at your hotel here in the area.
 If you're also looking for additional activities, visit our friends over at StayArlington.